 While the “Reduction of Lead in Drinking Water Act” was signed in early 2011, the story on it continues to unfold.
 The law is set and has not changed, but the U.S. Environmental Protection Agency (EPA) continues to release guidance detailing their interpretations of the law.
-Most recently, the EPA has released two documents designed to clarify questions on its applicability and implementation, and to assist contractors, designers and inspectors.
+Most recently, the EPA has released two documents designed to clarify questions on its applicability and implementation and to assist contractors, designers, and inspectors.

 A document, “How to Identify Lead-Free Certification Marks for Drinking Water System and Plumbing Materials,” was released by the EPA in September 2013.
 It provides a user-friendly flow chart describing the decision-making process that should be used to determine whether a product must comply with the law.
 It also addresses certification marks that may be used to show compliance with the law.

-Many examples of marks used by third-party certification agencies, such as ICC-ES, NSF and CSA, are provided in the document, along with explanations on their use.
-But, the document also clarifies the fact that third-party certification of product is not required, nor is there a single, uniform mark showing compliance.
+Many examples of marks used by third-party certification agencies, such as ICC-ES, NSF, and CSA, are provided in the document, along with explanations on their use.
+But, the document also clarifies the fact that third-party certification of a product is not required, nor is there a single, uniform mark showing compliance.
 The document is available on the EPA website as a PDF download.

 A second, more technical document, “Summary Of The Reduction Of Lead In Drinking Water Act And Frequently Asked Questions,” was released by the EPA in October 2013.
 This document followed a draft frequently asked questions (FAQ) document released in May 2013.
 The EPA sought comments on that draft through June 2013, and many individuals and organizations responded.
 The final version contains a number of revisions as a result.